The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Cons of Starting a Real Estate LLC

-• Pay transfer taxes: Some states might need you to pay transfer taxes when you transfer the ownership of your property to an LLC.
+• Paying transfer taxes: Some states might need you to pay transfer taxes when you transfer the ownership of your property to an LLC.

-However, the pros outweigh the cons and, therefore, LLCs are becoming a popular choice for real estate investors and property owners.
+However, the pros of starting a real estate LLC outweigh the cons.
+So, LLCs are becoming a popular choice for real estate investors and property owners.

-The Step-by-Step Process to Forming a Real Estate LLC
+The Step-by-Step Process to Starting a Real Estate LLC

-Here’s the step-by-step process to start a real estate investment LLC and start conducting business:
+Here’s the step-by-step process to follow for starting a real estate LLC and conducting business:

 Step 1: Create a Business Plan